 What are some other proven WASH methods or recommendations to improve the sanitation conditions of HCFs?
 Stay engaged and consider sharing these in the SNV WASH e-group.

-This blog is the final installment in the three-part participant account of the learning blocks tackled during the learning event, WASH in Health Care Facilities.
+This blog is the final instalment in the three-part participant account of the learning blocks tackled during the learning event, WASH in Health Care Facilities.
 Earlier blog accounts are: Setting the scene: WASH in HCFs learning event, and Entry points for change: WASH in HCFs learning event.